The Largesse of the Sea Maiden (short story): Vignettes

 An investigative journalist, Tom Ellis, conveys a curious story to Whitman.
 Ellis interviewed a convicted murderer, William Donals Mason, on death row.
 Mason informs Ellis that during his incarceration, a cousin of a fellow inmate, married Mason (identified merely as Mrs Mason).
-During their marriage, she improved Manson's literacy and comforted him in his last weeks before his execution.
+During their marriage, she improved Mason's literacy and comforted him in his last weeks before his execution.
 Ellis meets the widow, and discovers she has always been a sex worker.
 She presents herself in the nude during the interviews.
 Ellis and the widow are sexually attracted, and the journalist regrets not pursuing a relationship with her.